DA2 Black Full Aluminium Compact ITX Chassis €222,4165 in stock

 For example, take the power button.
 It is made from glass and features a discrete pinpoint of centred white light (sorry, no RBG, deal with it!) designed to allow for different orientations and looks subtle and sophisticated.
 Using glass also gives a better tactile feel and contrast from the aluminium body.

 The power button is mounted on what Streacom call the front I/O which is milled from a solid block of aluminium and includes a single USB type-C connector (finally a USB socket that looks good enough to place on the front).
 The entire assembly has been designed with future proofing in mind.
-Type-C might be all the rage, but tech changes all the time, so the front I/O is designed to be removable and interchangeable.
+Type-C might be all the rage, but tech changes all the time, so the front I/O is designed to be removable and interchangeable (see optional extra at the bottom of this page).
 Should USB change, you wont need to replace the entire case, Streacom can simply fabricate an updated front I/O or even an entirely different set of ports if there is a demand for it.

 The typical approach to the expansion card support is to punch a flap in the rear panel which form the opening and acts as the screw fixing post.
 To cover the hole, another “L” shaped bracket is fabricated and screwed to the back panel.
 It’s an industry standard and simple solution, but it’s visually unappealing and the cost cutting easy option.